 Choosing the project management technique that works best will depend on the project, the organization, and the project manager.

 Skills for success

-To ensure the project management process runs smoothly, it’s important for project managers to possess a varied set of skills and expertise.
-Successful PMs demonstrate a high level of organization and attention to detail, understanding of big-picture business goals, risk-management ability, resourcefulness, excellent communication skills, and great leadership.
+To ensure the project management process runs smoothly, project managers need to possess a varied set of skills and expertise.
+Successful PMs demonstrate a high level of organization and attention to detail, understanding big-picture business goals, risk-management ability, resourcefulness, excellent communication skills, and great leadership.
 According to the Project Management Institute, an openness to self-assessment and re-evaluation are also helpful.

 - Top-Down and Bottom-Up Project Management: Leveraging the Advantages of the Two Approaches